 Should I consider surgery or bite correction?

-In most cases, Dr. Arroyo prefers to avoid TMJ surgery except for extreme situations where the jaw does not open, has severe degeneration, or has become dislocated.
+In most cases, the doctor prefers to avoid TMJ surgery except for extreme situations where the jaw does not open, has severe degeneration, or has become dislocated.
 Occasionally, however, surgical treatment may be advisable if appliance treatment is completely unsuccessful.
-Since these cases are unusual, it’s important to see Dr. Arroyo to get a professional evaluation and see if there are less extreme measures that could be tried.
+Since these cases are unusual, it’s important to see the doctor to get a professional evaluation and see if there are less extreme measures that could be tried.

 Can TMJ disorder go away on its own?